Nat-Stephenson/Info.Page.Draft/content/ModelOutputs.md

 - **S-Curve Charts**: These charts display the cumulative distribution of activity over time, helping users understand the timing and scale of potential future demand.

-**note**: Where point estimates of demand are required by the user, these are generated from the average of all the simulations.
+**Note**: Where point estimates of demand are required by the user, these are generated from the average of all the simulations.
 This is known as the principle projection.